 As Charlie Brown writes in Harvard Business Review, “Find metrics that measure relationship health, not just sales.”

-Ultimately, this formula enables you to create incentives that will attract customers who will actually get value from your product.
+Ultimately, this formula enables you to.
 They force your entire company to rethink the relationship between sales and support from the ground up, and use them to refocus activities on serving the customer.

 2. Define customer relationship management at your company